 In 2014, Indonesia was ranked fourth after USA, India, and Brazil; in terms of Facebook usage, with 69 million users being active monthly.

-All said and done, it’s interesting to see how the leading social media service providers of the world respond to Indonesia’s summoning, and how they take actions against the growing abusive contents.
+All said and done, it’s interesting to see how the world’s leading social media service providers respond to Indonesia’s summoning and how they take action against the growing abusive content.

 Among the globally shared contents of today, while subjects like sex education are essential for future generations, there are numerous other subjects that hamper cultures and beliefs – which need to be taken note of.
 We hope that the leading social media platforms step up in accordance with the same.